 - A mix of fresh cherry tomatoes and sun-dried tomatoes gives you both bright, juicy bursts and deep, chewy umami in every bite.

-Once the orzo cools down, you toss in all the good stuff — juicy cherry tomatoes in red and yellow, crunchy cucumber, sharp red onion, chewy sun-dried tomatoes, and generous crumbles of feta.
-Every forkful hits you with something different: tangy, salty, sweet, crunchy, creamy.
-It's a textural party in a bowl.
+Once everything cools, in goes all the good stuff — juicy red and yellow cherry tomatoes, crunchy cucumber, sharp red onion, chewy sun-dried tomatoes, and big crumbles of feta.
+Every single forkful gives you something different: tangy, salty, sweet, crunchy, creamy.
+Even Ben picked out the orzo and tomatoes and ate them, which from my four-year-old is basically a standing ovation.

 How It Comes Together